PhantomCybernetics/phntm_agent/README.md

 - Wireless signal quality monitoring
 - Wireless network scanning and roaming (see below)

-One Agent node is expected to run alongside each phntm_bridge node for optimal functionality.
-It is also possible to install an additional Agent on each linux-based board other that the one running the phntm_bridge node to provide monitoring and control capabilities via Phtn
+One Agent node is expected to run alongside each phntm_bridge node for optimal performance.
+It is also possible to install additional Agent nodes on each physical linux-based board your robot is using, to provide the same monitoring and control capabilities via Phtnm Bridge on more complex systems.

 ## Install